Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: DISSCUSSION

-In this article, we have proposed a novel two samples test statistic based on the maximum entry-wise deviation of staggered centered and rescale observed adjacency matrix, and have demonstrated that its asymptotic null distribution is the Gumbel distribution when $K_x=K_y=o(n/\log^2n)$.
-This test has extended \cite{Hu:2021}'s method of testing one sample to two samples, in which the difference of two network is assessed by sum of two residual matrices, where the centered and rescaled matrix of another sample is obtained by using the estimation of labels and probability matrix of one sample.
-Empirically, we have demonstrated that the size and power of test are valid.
+In this article, we have proposed a novel two-sample test statistic based on the maximum entry-wise deviation of staggered centered and rescale observed adjacency matrix, and have demonstrated that the asymptotic null distribution of the test statistic is a Gumbel distribution when $K_x=K_y=o(n/\log^2n)$.
+This test has extended the method of Hu et al.(2021) to two samples.
+In our study, the difference between two networks is assessed by the sum of two residual matrices, where the centered and rescaled matrix of another sample is obtained using the estimation of the label and the probability matrix of one sample.
+Empirically, we have demonstrated that the size and the power of the test are valid.
 In this article, we assume that the numbers of communities for $\cX$ and $\cY$ are equal.
-In fact, when $K_x \neq K_y$, we can consider the community structure of combining two stochastic block models.
+In reality, we should determine whether $K_x$ is equal to $K_y$.
+In fact, we can independently estimate the number of communities by some existing methods, such as the sequentially testing methods (Lei, 2016: Hu et al., 2021) and methods based on the model selection (Hu et al., 2020).
+If $\widehat{K}_x=\widehat{K}_y$, the proposed method can be directly used.
+When $K_x \neq K_y$, we can consider the new community structure by combining two stochastic block models.
 Figure \ref{figure:communities} gives a diagram.
 Let $Z_x \in \{0,1\}^{n\times K_x}, Z_y \in \{0,1\}^{n\times K_y}, Z' \in \{0,1\}^{n\times K'}$ be membership matrices.
 Note that each row of $Z_x$ (or $Z_y$) has exactly one entry that is nonzero.
-For two nodes $i_1$ and $i_2$, $Z'_{i_1\cdot} = Z'_{i_2\cdot}$ if and only if $\bar{Z}_{i_{1}\cdot} = \bar{Z}_{i_{2}\cdot}$, where $\bar{Z} = (Z_x, Z_y) \in \{0, 1\}^{n\times(K_x+K_y)}$ be combined membership matrix.
+For two nodes $i_1$ and $i_2$, $Z'_{i_1\cdot} = Z'_{i_2\cdot}$ if and only if $\bar{Z}_{i_{1}\cdot} = \bar{Z}_{i_{2}\cdot}$, where $\bar{Z} = (Z_x, Z_y) \in \{0, 1\}^{n\times(K_x+K_y)}$ be the combined membership matrix.
 Hence, we can use $\widehat{g}_x$ and $\widehat{g}_y$ to obtain $g'$, then obtain $\widehat{B}_x$ and $\widehat{B}_y$ by $g'$ and $K'$.
-Then, we can use our proposed method to test the difference for two sample after combining two community structures.
+Then, we can use our proposed method to test the difference between two samples after combining two community structures.

-It is worth noting that our test method works well when the network is dense.
-However, we may wonder if it can be extended to the sparse case.
-In the sparse network, condition \eqref{eq:consistent} may be violated.
-For the violated, it is possibly to use community detection algorithm in sparse network, for instance, regularized spectral clustering \citep{Amini:2013}.
-Hence, it would be of interest to investigate the possibility of sparse network in future work.